Walnux/ArrowDocuments/Arrowize/ArrowizePython.md

 }
 ```

-Arrow Binary Python-v3.8 is used and command: "python –version" is run when shooting python.
+Arrow Binary Python-v3.8 is used and command: "python --version" is run when shooting python Arrow Meta.

 User can use Python Arrow Meta as template to develop his/her own application very easily.

-- create and run python-http-server application on Arrow
+### Develop and Run Python Http Server Service on Arrow

 ``` shell
 $ sudo make asdk